M.Ed. in Curriculum and Instruction:

-Program topics, learning experiences, and outcomes are based on the five core propositions of the National Board for Professional Teaching Standards (NBPTS).This unique Master of Education program uses technology to bring people together in an educational environment.
-It is offered as a campus-based teacher training program in Missouri and Iowa.
+Program topics, learning experiences, and outcomes are based on the five core propositions of the National Board for Professional Teaching Standards (NBPTS).This unique Master of Education program focuses on using technology, curriculum and instruction strategies, and collaborative learning experiences to bring people together in an educational environment.
+It is offered as a campus-based curriculum instruction degree program in Missouri and Iowa.
 A list of courses is provided below, and you can view a complete description of our Master of Education courses by choosing the Course Descriptions list in the right column.

 - Relevant: Practice research based strategies designed for your students

 - Convenient: Study at home or school

 - Timely: Focus on authentic and educative assessment